Derek Chauvin seeks new trial in George Floyd case

 Although the document does not mention any jurors by name, the filing comes amid a controversy surrounding one of the jury members.
 In a photo at a march in Washington, D.C., last August, juror Brandon Mitchell can be seen wearing a shirt that says "Get Your Knee Off Our Necks."

 In his juror questionnaire, Mitchell said he had not attended any protests against police brutality.
-Mitchell told CBS affiliate WCCO on Monday that he had attended the march to support voter turnout in the 2020 election.
+Mitchell told CBS Minnesota on Monday that he had attended the march to support voter turnout in the 2020 election.

 The filing also seeks an order for a hearing to "impeach the verdict," on the grounds that "the jury committed misconduct, felt threatened or intimidated, felt race-based pressure during the proceedings, and/or failed to adhere to instructions during deliberations."
 According to the rule cited in the filing, such a hearing would involve jurors being examined under oath and their testimony being recorded.

-University of St. Thomas law professor Rachel Moran told WCCO that it's unlikely Chauvin's legal team will succeed in overturning the verdict.
+University of St. Thomas law professor Rachel Moran told CBS Minnesota that it's unlikely Chauvin's legal team will succeed in overturning the verdict.

 "It's really hard to overturn a conviction, and courts are especially reluctant to interfere with the jury deliberation process," Moran said.